These churro-inspired Air Fryer Donut Holes deliver doughnutty goodness, churro flavors, and a portmanteau. Chonut Holes trule have it all!

 The air fryer gives these the crunchy-on-the-outside, cakey-on-the-inside texture I remember from back in the day, but without deep frying.

-How to Make Doughnut Holes in the Air Fryer
+How to Make Donut Holes in the Air Fryer

-The base for these Chonut Holes is a cake doughnut with just a little touch of cinnamon.
+The base for these Chonut Holes is a cake donut with just a little touch of cinnamon.
 Then, they’re rolled in plenty of cinnamon sugar just before air frying.

 They’re very simple to make!
 Just mix up the dough, roll into balls, coat in that cinnamon-sugar goodness, and air fry to perfection.